Romney: Trump ‘very likely’ to be 2024 Republican nominee if he runs again - NewsBreak

 Trump has teased a potential run for president in 2024 but has not publicly announced his plans beyond this year’s midterm elections.
 He has instead used his influence over the party’s base to boost candidates in Republican primaries who have pledged support from him, most notably J.D.
 Vance in the Republican Senate primary on Tuesday.

 “I think we’re going to have a tremendous season.
-I think we’re going to win a lot of races with great candidates who are going to go on to big numbers in the fall,” Trump said this week following Vance’s victory.Reward increased: Police searching for suspect connected to shooting at Manassas middle school athletic field
+I think we’re going to win a lot of races with great candidates who are going to go on to big numbers in the fall,” Trump said this week following Vance’s victory.Cawthorn calls nude tape ‘blackmail’

 Romney has been a vocal of critic of Trump dating back to the 2016 election, during which he called the real estate mogul and then GOP hopeful “a fraud.”